What is a citizen service number (‘burgerservicenummer’, BSN)?

 The BSN will appear on new passports.
 In due course, the BSN is added to new identity cards (sédula).
 To add the BSN on identity cards requires modification of the model of the card, adaptation of systems, and distribution of new stocks of blank cards.
 This takes time.
 When the BSN appears on new identity cards is not yet known.

-Will residents of Aruba, Curaçao, and Sint Maarten also receive a Citizen Service Number?
+Will residents of Aruba, Curacao, and St. Maarten also receive a BSN?

 No, residents of Aruba, Curaçao, and Sint Maarten will not receive a Citizen Service Number, as these are independent countries within the Kingdom.
 Bonaire, Statia, and Saba are part of the Netherlands as Public Entities (special municipalities), so the amended legislation applies only to them.